Yadav-Raj/Yadav-Raj/README.md

 - 👋 Hi, I'm Raj, just a student who is super interested in programming and making small projects on my own.
-- 👀 I’m interested in app and web development, and I'm currently learning more daily to be fluent in multiple languages.
+- 👀 I’m interested in app and web development, and I'm currently learning more in-depth about the workings of programming to be fluent in multiple languages.
 - 🌱 I’m currently learning Python and moving on to Java.

 <!---